status-im/status-web/apps/website/docs/getting-started/how-to-use-status-your-quick-start-guide.md

 ---
-id: 103
+id: 98
-revision: 0
+revision: '0'
 language: en
+title: 'How to use Status: your quick start guide'
 ---

-# Join a Status Community

 :octicons-tools-24: In progress